OPEN BURNING REQUIREMENTS AND RESPONSIBILITIES

 Open burning under poor atmospheric conditions can create a smoke nuisance, aggravate health and respiratory conditions.
 If not done properly and controlled, it can also endanger life, real property, and woodlands.
 For these reasons, open burning is closely regulated in Massachusetts by multiple regulatory organizations.

 You must obtain a PERMIT for any open burning from the Northborough Fire Department, 11 Pierce Street.
-There is a $5 permit fee for the season which runs from January 15 through May 1st each year.
+There is no charge for the burning permit.

 Burning rules include:

-- Brush, cane, driftwood, forestry debris, agriculture-related materials, agricultural land clearing only, and fungus-infected elm-wood are allowed under the following conditions:
+- Brush, cane, driftwood, forestry debris, agriculture-related materials, agricultural land clearing only.
+A form of extinguishment such as a garden hose has to be within reach in order to burn and the fire must be attended at all times.
+Fungus-infected elm-wood are allowed under the following conditions:

 1. Burning must be at least 75 feet from any dwellings.